 Are you ready to mark your calendar and get training?

-who can run 3 miles as their long-run days.
+who can already run 3 miles as their long-run days.
 Go ahead and click on the button and I’ll throw it in your inbox.

 Hopefully you’ll love the 10-mile race as much as I do.
 And if you ever need any help, encouragement or have any questions be sure to contact me.
 I love talking to fellow runners!